yangx18/Fanta-Tic-Tac-Toe/README.md

 * [License](#license)

 ## General Info
 In this game, the board will be displayed into 9 grids, and in each grids there are small 9 squares.
 The AI player can place ***'O'*** into any square, and the other human player will choose the other ***'X'*** and place it into the marked grid or another.
-And there are 3 obstacle named ***"P"*** which will be placed at the beginning.If one grid has a horizontal, vertical, or diagonal row then this grid has been completed.
+And there are some obstacles named ***"P"*** which will be placed at the beginning(nobody can place at ***"P"***) .If one grid has a horizontal, vertical, or diagonal row then this grid has been completed.
 The player has to mark other grids.
 Once who has dominated 3 grids is the winner.

 ## Screenshots
 The following images show the player competes with the computer